openstack/openstack-manuals/doc/networking-guide/source/intro.rst

   NIC on the VM into a particular network.

-* OpenStack :term:`Dashboard (horizon)` is used by administrators and tenant users to create and manage network services through a web-based graphical interface.
+* OpenStack :term:`Dashboard (horizon)` is used by administrators and project users to create and manage network services through a web-based graphical interface.

 .. note::